PataphysicalSociety/soupault.app/site/reference-manual.md

 * `my_table` does not have a field named `some_key`.
 * `my_table` has a field `some_key` but its truth value is false (e.g. `""` or `0`).

-This functions tells you for certain.
+This functions tells you for certain that the value is missing.

 ##### <function>Table.get_key_default(table, key, default_value)</function>